mkerollos/SearchAssist-Toolkit/Blog/Hierarchical Chunking.md

 ## Solving Document Structure Issues for Knowledge Extraction Using LLMs

 In the realm of knowledge extraction from document repositories, organizations often face challenges related to the structure and organization of content.
-This article discusses a real-world scenario where our large banking client encountered two specific problems while using a search assistance platform to retrieve answers from Salesforce knowledge articles.
+This article discusses a real-world scenario where our large banking client encountered two specific problems while using a SearchAI platform to retrieve answers from Salesforce knowledge articles.

 ## The Challenges